MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

       }
     }

 This solution enables the user to start the song again when it is finished playing, without having to press the stop button first.
 The code for the start and stop buttons are at the end of the “app.js” script in the GitHub <a href="https://github.com/MeltingPlanet/WebMusicEducation" target="_blank">repository</a>.
 Please have a look at the code if you want to see how it all fits together.
-We’ve made comments on most parts of the code to make it more understandable.
+We have left comments on most parts of the code to make it more understandable.

 ## Future Development

-- Fix the bug that sometimes causes the melody not playing in a correct sequence.
+- Fix the bug that sometimes causes the melody to not play in a correct sequence.
 - Fix the bug that causes clicks on “Alle Fugler”.
 - Improve web usability:
   1. Add option for changing between different languages.